 - Completed GSAS online application form

-- Statement of purpose: The one- or two-page statement of purpose should describe your academic purpose, the role of the proposed language, and how you intend to use the language.
+- Statement of purpose: The one- or two-page statement of purpose should describe your academic purpose, the role the proposed language plays within that academic purpose, and how you intend to use the language.
 Describe how the language and area study will relate to your educational and career goals.
 Also indicate previous language experience, both formal and informal.

 - Two letters of recommendation: GSAS prefers that recommenders submit their letters of recommendation electronically to expedite processing.
-When the applicant enters the name and email of recommenders, the recommenders will automatically receive a letter with a link with the upload information.
-Applicants can resend a request by clicking on the "Send Reminder" button.
-A paper form is available for those recommenders who do not find it feasible to do an electronic submission.
-You must submit two letters of recommendation, preferably from instructors who can comment on your work in the target language and appropriate world area.
-It is the applicant's responsibility to make sure that recommenders are given ample time to submit recommendations by the deadline, and to notify recommenders if applying for more than one fellowship.
+When you enter the names and email addresses of recommenders, they will automatically receive an email with upload information and instructions.
+You can resend a request by clicking the "Send Reminder" button.
+Two Letters of Recommendation are required, preferably from instructors who can comment on your work in the target language and appropriate world area.
+Please make sure that recommenders are given ample time to submit recommendations by the deadline, and notify them if you are applying for more than one fellowship.

 - Academic transcripts: You must upload scanned copies of all undergraduate and graduate transcripts.

-Below are some suggestions on how to upload a transcript:
+Below are some suggestions for how to upload a transcript:

 - Scan at the lowest DPI that results in a legible document (we recommend using 200 DPI or less whenever possible).

-- Ensure that the institution name and other identifying marks are not missed during the scanning process and that your scanned copy is clearly legible and can print on letter size paper (8 ½" x 11").
+- Ensure that the institution name and other identifying marks are included and that your scanned copy is clearly legible and can print on letter-size paper (8 ½" x 11").